 - Also subscribe to my newsletter for recipe updates!

 THANK YOU for all of your support, for visiting my blog, commenting, and sharing my recipes with your friends and family.
 I am SO thankful for you!

 If you try this Jamaican ackee and salt fish recipe, then don’t forget to rate it and leave a comment below.
 I would LOVE to hear about your experience and your comments just make my day!

 - 1 Small tomato Diced

-- Put the saltfish into a pot of water and boil for 10-15 minutes.
-After, reoved from heat and pour away the hoy water.
+- Removed from heat and pour away the hot water.
 Wash the fish in cold water to cool it.
-Pour away the water.
-Break the fish into small pieces and set aside.

-- On medium fire, heat the oil in a cooking pan.
-Add the onions, thyme, tomato, sweet pepper, scotch bonnet pepper, scallions and garlic and sauté until onion and sweet pepper are soft.
-Stir in the saltfish and cook for 3 minutes.
+- On medium fire, heat the oil in a cooking skillet.
+Add the onions, thyme, tomato, sweet pepper, scotch bonnet pepper, scallions and sauté for 3 minutes.

-- Add the ackee, stir well.
-Lower the heat and let it simmer for another 5-10 minutes
+- Add the ackee, lower the heat and let it simmer for another 10-15 minutes